elastx/elx-docs/content/en/docs/jelastic-paas/announcement.md

 Now it is time for Elastx to rename Jelastic PaaS as Virtuozzo PaaS.

-Sometime during October 2022, Jelastic PaaS will be renamed Virtuozzo PaaS.
+With the platform upgrade 2022-09-21, the Jelastic PaaS was rebranded to Virtuozzo PaaS.

+During October we will rebrand other places as well.

 Documentation for Virtuozzo PaaS can be [found here](https://www.virtuozzo.com/application-platform-docs/).